Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 ## In Class Activity I (30 min)

 ### Individually
 So far, we've applied no special thought to the design of the game objects in you AstroJunk app.
-We could say that we've only applied some generic OOP concepts to it &mdash; or maybe even the some very basic tenets of MVC.
+We could say that we've only applied some generic OOP concepts to it &mdash; or maybe just the very basic tenets of MVC.

 **TODO:**
-Your assignment is to apply what you've learned so far about inheritance-based architecture to your AstroJunk app code base by refactoring your game objects to derive from an initial base class:
+Your assignment is to apply what you've learned so far about inheritance-based architecture to your AstroJunk app code base by refactoring your game objects so that they now derive from an initial base class:

 1. Create a `GameObject` base class
-- Decide on your own what generic functionality for all game objects should be in this base class
+- Decide on your own what functionality, generic to all game objects, should be present in this base class
-2. Create new versions of your game object classes (meteor, debris, and so on), where each new game object class now extends from the `GameObject` class itself
+2. Create new versions of your game object classes (meteor, debris, and so on) in which each new game object class now extends from the `GameObject` class itself
 3. Run your code ...

-__*Result:*__ Your code should behave exactly as it did before you refactored it (the only difference should be that your game objects will now derive from the `GameObject` class)
+__*Result:*__ Your code should behave exactly as it did before you refactored it!
+The only difference should be that your game objects now derive from the `GameObject` class.

 <!-- TODO: Add questions here about: 1) is it now easy to add other game objects?
 2) what would be the effect if you needed to add <something complex that will cause you to have to rework your base class and all classes derived from it> ? -->